1 sub-topics in Ritual & Sacred Instruments

 Many ceremonial instruments do not aim for the widest range, the loudest output, or the neatest scale.
 They aim for function through sound.
 A call must travel.
 A rattle must cut through cloth, footsteps, and breath.
 A bell must end a moment cleanly.
 A drum must sit in the body before it sits in the ear.

-That is the first thing worth fixing in place: an ancient ritual instrument is not just a tool for melody.
-It is a timed object.
-It marks entry, movement, offering, procession, mourning, healing, rank, memory.
-Often, its timbre matters more than its scale.
+An ancient ritual instrument was not simply a tool for melody.
+It marked entry, movement, offering, procession, mourning, healing, rank, and memory.
+In many ceremonial settings, timbre mattered more than melodic range.

 Why Ritual Instruments Sound Different